gazebosim/docs/citadel/install.md

 ## Install dependencies

-Before compiling it is necessary to install all the dependencies of the diferent packages that compose the Citadel collection.
+Before compiling it is necessary to install all the dependencies of the different packages that compose the Citadel collection.
 Every platform has a different method to install software dependencies.